-- (a) the wall is set back less than 1.5 m from an allotment boundary other than the boundary adjoining a road alignment or other public space; or - (a) A stairway must be suitable to provide safe passage in relation to the nature, volume and frequency of likely usage. - (b) A stairway in any building satisfies (a) if it has: - i) not more than 18 risers in each flight - ii) going and riser dimensions in accordance with Figure DD1.1 and Table DD1.1 that are constant throughout each flight - iii) risers which do not have any openings that would allow a100 mm sphere to pass through between the treads - iv) treads which have a non-slip finish or a suitable non-skid strip near the edge of the nosing - v) treads of solid construction (not mesh or other perforated material) if the stairway connects more than three storeys; and - vi) the tread must not exceed the going by more than 20 mm.
+- (a) A stairway must be suitable to provide safe passage in relation to the nature, volume and frequency of likely usage. - (b) A stairway in any building satisfies (a) if it has: - (i) not more than 18 risers in each flight - (ii) going and riser dimensions in accordance with Figure DD1.1 and Table DD1.1 that are constant throughout each flight - (iii) risers which do not have any openings that would allow a100 mm sphere to pass through between the treads - (iv) treads which have a non-slip finish or a suitable non-skid strip near the edge of the nosing - (v) treads of solid construction (not mesh or other perforated material) if the stairway connects more than three storeys; and - (vi) the tread must not exceed the going by more than 20 mm.